brunompena/zsun-resources/README.md

  4. Flash the update files
  5. Wait for the update process to complete
  6. Verify recovery image
- 7. Flash the latest version
+ 7. Update to the latest versions

 ## Identify current firmware